 The Big Cherries

-The Big Cherries are a group of six enormous cherry sculptures located in the town of Young, New South Wales, Australia.
+The Big Cherries are a group of three cherry sculptures located in the town of Young, New South Wales, Australia.
 They were originally located on Short Street, but later moved with the tourist information centre to Lovell Street, across from the old railway station.
 The town is marketed as the Cherry Capital of Australia and hosts the annual National Cherry Festival.
 Located along the Olympic Highway, Young is about two hours from Canberra.
 Located in the rolling hills of the Blue Mountains, Young is considered to be Australia’s cherry capital.

 The Big Cherries are part of a series of tourism attractions located along major highways in the region.
 The sculptures are also tourist traps, but the Big Cherries are an enduring tradition that attracts a wide range of people.
 You can find them in parks, on public roads, and between famous travel destinations.
 You can also visit a working cherry farm and take a lesson on how to pick them.
 The Big Cherries are a must-see, so be sure to bring a tripod.